Generic axion Maxwell equations: path integral approach: Electromagnetic interactions of dyon-philic axions

 where the integral in the right-hand side is taken over any surface $\Sigma_{\psi}$ enclosed by the loop $z(\tau)$.
 Next, we use Eqs.~\eqref{elect} and~\eqref{magnet} to single out the non-local terms in the integrand.
 The integral over these terms is given by the following expression:

 where we took into account that the non-local terms featuring the currents associated to the heavy fermion $\psi$ itself cancel each other.
-Let us use use an antisymmetric representation for the kernel of the $(n\! \cdot \! \partial)^{-1}$ operator~\cite{Zwanziger:1968rs, PhysRevD.3.880}:
+Let us use an antisymmetric representation for the kernel of the $(n\! \cdot \! \partial)^{-1}$ operator~\cite{Zwanziger:1968rs, PhysRevD.3.880}:

-As we are interested in this work in axion Maxwell equations, which are used to describe the behaviour of the axion in classical electromagnetic fields, we assume that the currents of light charged particles $j_e$ (and hypothetically $j_m$) creating and probing these fields in the axion detector are given by the classical expressions~\eqref{je} and~\eqref{jm}.\footnote{This assumption can in fact be lifted: the results of this section hold for the fully quantum currents as well, since one can always convert the functional integrals over the charged fermion fields into series involving integrals over point-particle trajectories~\cite{Feynman:1948ur, Feynman:1950ir, Schwinger:1951nm, Brandt:1978wc}, so that the currents in Eq.~\eqref{strint} are represented by their classical counterparts~\eqref{je} and~\eqref{jm}.} Using Eqs.~\eqref{je}, \eqref{jm} and \eqref{kernel}, we rewrite the integral Eq.~\eqref{strint} as follows: where in the last step, we used the DSZ quantization condition.
+As we are interested in this work in axion Maxwell equations, which are used to describe the behaviour of the axion in classical electromagnetic fields, we assume that the currents of light charged particles $j_e$ (and hypothetically $j_m$) creating and probing these fields in the axion detector are given by the classical expressions~\eqref{je} and~\eqref{jm}.\footnote{This assumption can in fact be lifted: the results of this section hold for the fully quantum currents as well, since one can always convert the functional integrals over the charged fermion fields into series involving integrals over point-particle trajectories~\cite{Feynman:1948ur, Feynman:1950ir, Schwinger:1951nm, Brandt:1978wc}, so that the currents in Eq.~\eqref{strint} are represented by their classical counterparts~\eqref{je} and~\eqref{jm}.} Using Eqs.~\eqref{je}, \eqref{jm} and \eqref{kernel}, we rewrite the integral Eq.~\eqref{strint} as follows:

+where in the last step, we used the DSZ quantization condition.
 The integral on the right-hand side of Eq.~\eqref{link} counts the number of times the trajectory of the $i$th light charged particle intersects the oriented three-surface $\Sigma_{\psi}^d\! \times \! \pm nv, \, 0\leq v < \infty$.
 This number always equals some integer $L_i \in \mathbb{Z}$ except for the measure zero subset of trajectories which are locally tangent to the latter three-surface.
 The measure zero subset does not contribute to the path integral (put another way, the trajectory of a particle can never be known with an infinite accuracy and thus one can always slightly modify the definition of the action functional, using the method outlined in Ref.~\cite{Brandt:1976hk}, so that a given trajectory is no longer tangent to $\Sigma_{\psi}^d \! \times \! \pm nv$).
 Therefore, we obtain the following result:

 From Eq.~\eqref{con1}, we see that the non-local parts of the second and third terms of the action~\eqref{acclass} do not contribute to the path integral~\eqref{inttraja}.
 Let us now show that the same holds for the last term of this action as well.
 We use